Archives

 Living in the city means having these experiences within reach: not reserved for a special occasion, but woven into everyday life.

-As the days grow longer, spring offers the perfect invitation to step outside and rediscover Toronto.
+As the days grow longer, spring offers the perfect invitation to step outside and rediscover Toronto from nearby new Toronto townhomes.

 What are you most excited to explore or discover this spring in the city?
 Connect with BAZIS on social media (Facebook, X, or Instagram) and let us know!